Mean--Variance Portfolio Selection by Continuous-Time Reinforcement Learning: Algorithms, Regret Analysis, and Empirical Study: Conclusions

 Despite the recent upsurge of interest in continuous-time RL, its study is still in the early innings, not to mention that its applications to financial decision-making are particularly a largely uncharted territory.
-In particular, regret analysis is one of the most challenging problems in the {\it model-free} realm, because one can no longer reply on the well-developed theory on the accuracy of estimating model primitives as in the model-based setting.
-As such, we are able to derive a sublinear regret only for the Black--Scholes environment, without considering stylized facts of asset returns such as stochastic volatility and jumps.
-This is a major limitation of our results; but even such a simple setup already calls for a novel yet lengthy and extreme delicate analysis on the sampling errors and policy improvement signals involved in the iterative algorithm.
-More general dynamics may require certain conditions (e.g., \citealt[Section 4]{tang2024regret}) along with an even more involved analysis, but we hope this paper sets a benchmark, in both methodologies and results, for future regret study with increasingly complex market environments.
+In particular, regret analysis is one of the most challenging problems in the {\it model-free} realm, because one can no longer reply on the well-developed theory on the accuracy of estimating model primitives as in the model-based setting. \change{As such, we are able to derive a sublinear regret only for the Black--Scholes environment, without considering more stylized facts of asset returns such as stochastic volatility and jumps.
+This is a major limitation of our results; but even such a simple setup already calls for a novel yet lengthy and extremely delicate analysis on the sampling errors and policy improvement signals involved in the algorithm.
+Establishing a truly model-free regret analysis—one that holds for a broader class of underlying stochastic processes (such as jump-diffusions or stochastic volatility models) using highly flexible, generalized function approximators—remains a formidable open challenge.
+More general dynamics may require certain conditions (e.g. \citealt[Section 4]{tang2024regret}) along with an even more involved analysis, but we hope this paper sets a starting point and a benchmark, in both methodologies and results, for future regret study with increasingly complex market environments.}

 Many other open questions remain.
-In the MV setting, important questions include performance guarantees of the modified online algorithm, improvement of regret bound, off-policy learning, as well as large investors whose actions impact the asset prices (so counterfactuals become unobservable by mere ``paper portfolios").
+In the MV setting, important questions include improvement of regret bound, online and/or off-policy learning, as well as large investors whose actions impact the asset prices (so counterfactuals become unobservable by mere ``paper portfolios").